North to Freedom (Brewer, Maine)

 The Brewer Historical Society created this park to honor Civil War hero General Joshua L. Chamberlain, a Brewer native.
 The park also commemorates Maine's role as a stop on the "Underground Railroad" used by runaway slaves to reach freedom in Canada.

 A statue of an unknown slave lifts himself, leaning North while looking South, from an underground railroad tunnel uncovered during construction in 1995.
-The "North to Freedom" statue, by Maine sculptors Glenn and Dianna Hines, represents all who made the dangerous journeys along the "Underground Railroad."
+The "North to Freedom" statue, by Maine sculptors Glenn and Diane Hines, represents all who made the dangerous journeys along the "Underground Railroad."

 Landscape design: Dick Campbell